-Paradoxically, it could be cheaper and less of a constant headache to get the outdoor exercise which is better and more relaxing for children and teens, if we can remove the pressure to sign up for more organized after school programs.
-But it may not be easy – at first – because it involves a change in lifestyle, and one which will work best if it involves the whole family.
-The main ingredient necessary for success is not money, but will power.
-The following steps require some fortitude and determination not to give in on the part of the parents, but the rewards will be well worth it for everyone.
+Paradoxically, it is cheaper and easier to get outdoor exercise which is better and more relaxing for children and teens having difficulties with more organized after school programs.
+But it may not be easy – at first – because it involves a change in lifestyle.
+The main ingredient for success is not money but will power.
+The following steps require fortitude and determination not to give in on the part of the parents, but the rewards will be well worth it for everyone.

-- Assess the amount of time each person in the family spends weekly watching television and movies, on the computer (including time during work or school), and using other electronic devices by using time logs.
-The best way to do the assessment is to have each person in the family keep a personal log for a week.
+- Assess the amount of time each person in the family spends weekly watching television and movies, on the computer (including time during work or school) and using other electronic devices by using time logs.
+Have each person in the family keep a personal log for a week.

-- Also include in the log any time already spent exercising, either in an organized activity, or naturally in activities such as walking to work or school.
+- Also log any time spent exercising, either in an organized activity or during activities such as walking to work or school.

-- If asked why the family is doing this activity, explain that you are doing a survey to improve the overall health of the family in order to prevent illnesses that are costly and take time away from working and having fun.
+- If asked why the family is doing this activity, explain you are doing a survey to improve the overall health of the family in order to prevent illnesses taking time away from working and having fun.

-- Hold a meeting at the end of the week (after dinner, for instance) and share the information in the logs.
-Then ask each person to think about how he or she might achieve an equal balance between time spent on exercise and on the sedentary activities, i.e. if they spend ten hours a week on the computer, and five hours watching movies, how could they spend an equal amount of time exercising?
+- Hold a meeting at the end of the week and share the information in the logs.
+Then ask each person to think about how he or she might achieve a balance between time spent on exercise and on the sedentary activities.
+For example, if they spend ten hours a week on the computer, and five hours watching movies, how could they spend an equal amount of time exercising?
 Would some people rather decrease the time on movies?
 (Probably not!)
 Then how might they increase the time they spend being active?
 Activities can range from starting a dog-walking business to creating a family garden.

 - While brainstorming together, suggest that at least half of the exercise time should be spent outdoors, even during the winter, to promote better health and relaxation.